jamesknelson/govern/README.md

 This component takes a Govern element for its `to` prop, and a render function for its `children` prop.
 It calls the render function with each new published value -- kind of like a super-powered version of React's context API.

-Here's a barebones example that connects a `<Model>` to an input field.
+Here's a barebones example that connects a `<FieldModel>` to an input field.
 [See it live at CodeSandbox](https://codesandbox.io/s/0y10o4977l).

 ```js
 import * as React from 'react'